NEW: More than 5,468 Floridians in 17 counties are without power

 In Sopchoppy, authorities rescued 57 people from homes surrounded by rising water, Blackmar said.

-"The water levels came up so fast, some of the folks didn't have time to actually pack their things and move out, so they’re having to do it after the fact,” Wakulla County Undersheriff Maurice Langston told CNN.
+“The water levels came up so fast some of the folks didn’t have time to actually pack their things and move out, so they’re having to do it after the fact,” Wakulla County Undersheriff Maurice Langston told CNN.

-Florida State University researcher Jeff Chanton said the area's low-lying terrain has contributed to the misery.
+Florida State University researcher Jeff Chanton said the area’s low-lying terrain contributes to the misery.

-More than 26 inches of rain was recorded in Sanborn, south of Tallahassee, by Tuesday.
+More than 26 inches of rain had been recorded in Sanborn, south of Tallahassee, by Tuesday morning.
 Nearby St. Marks saw nearly 22 inches.
 Other areas on the north side of Apalachee Bay clocked in with between 15 and 20 inches.

-President Barack Obama called Scott Tuesday "to ensure the state had no unmet needs as the governor and his team continue to respond to extreme weather and flooding," the White House said.
+President Barack Obama called Florida Gov. Rick Scott Tuesday “to ensure the state had no unmet needs as the governor and his team continue to respond to extreme weather and flooding,” the White House said.